ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 [^CMU2018]: Carnegie Mellon University (CMU), [Top 10 Secure Coding Practices](https://wiki.sei.cmu.edu/confluence/display/seccode/Top+10+Secure+Coding+Practices), SEI CERT Coding Standards Wiki, 2018-05-02.

+### How should this guide be applied?

+How you apply this guide depends on your circumstances:

+* New or nearly-new project ("Green field"): If you're starting a new project, enable everything as soon as you can, preferably before any code is written for it.
+That way, you'll be immediately notified of any problematic constructs and avoid it in the future.
+* Existing non-trivial project ("Brown field"): It's usually impractical to enable all options at once.
+The number of warnings will probably be overwhelming.
+Instead, enable one or a few options at a time, resolve any problems, and repeat over time.
+Some flags (like `-Wall`) are groups of other flags; consider breaking them down and enabling a few of those specific flags at a time.

+Applications should work towards compiling warning-free.
+This takes time, but warnings indicate a potential problem.
+Once done, any new warning indicates a potential problem.

 ### What should you do when compiling compilers?

 If you are compiling a C/C++ compiler, where practical make the generated compiler's default options the *secure* options.
 For example, when compiling GCC, use `--enable-default-pie` (which enables the flags `-fPIE` and `-pie` by default when using the generated compiler executable) and `--enable-default-ssp` (which enables `-fstack-protector-strong` by default).
 Similarly, when compiling clang on Linux systems, set `CLANG_DEFAULT_PIE_ON_LINUX` (which has a similar effect as the option `--enable-default-pie` when compiling GCC).